cmichi/ulm-opening-hours/README.md

 # Ulm Opening Hours

-**Project Status:** Everyhting is working as expected.
-The code is still a bit messy and has to be cleaned, also the UI has to be optimized for mobile clients.
-This will be done as a next step.

-The goal of this project is to create a website which can be used to answer questions like *Which shops/bakeries/restaurants/etc. are still open?* or *Where can I get beer at this time?*.
+This project creates a website which can be used to answer questions like *Which shops/bakeries/restaurants/etc. are still open?* or *Where can I get beer at this time?*.

 Often times when searching for websites of stores or other facilities,